-World of Tanks lag can also be caused by a high ping rate due to background activity running on your network.
-Therefore, it’s recommended to stop any file downloads that may currently be running, turn off all streaming services and close any background applications that you don’t need at the moment.
+World of Tanks ping spikes can also be caused by background activity on your network.
+Therefore, we recommend stopping any file downloads that may currently be running, turn off all streaming services and close any background applications that you don’t need at the moment.

-To reduce lag in World of Tanks, it’s also recommended to set your game as a high priority task, so that it will be able to successfully draw all the resources necessary to run properly.
+To reduce lag in World of Tanks, we suggest setting your game as a high-priority task so that it will be able to draw all the resources necessary to run smoothly.

-For World of Tanks to run properly, we recommend making sure that your computer is running in Game Mode.
-You’ll still be able to run the gun even if you’re not in Game Mode, however, you’re much more likely to experience issues with your game.
+For World of Tanks to run optimally, we recommend ensuring that your computer is running in Game Mode.
+You’ll still be able to run WoT even if you’re not in Game Mode.
+However, you’re much more likely to experience issues with your game.